-I am worried I might fall asleep in bed while I breastfeed my baby at night, is this ok?
+I am worried I might fall asleep while I breastfeed my baby at night, is this ok?

 Breastfeeding reduces the chance of SIDS, so we would always try and help you work out a way to continue breastfeeding in the safest way possible.
-If you feel you might fall asleep because you are lying down, it might be worth trying to feed in a sitting position or step outside of bed to breastfeed.
+If you feel you might fall asleep we would recommend you prepare the bed as described above so it is safer for baby if this happens.
 Make sure you know the advice on when never to bed share so you know when to take particular care.
-However, it is really important that you do not accidentally fall asleep with your baby on a sofa.
-If you think you might fall asleep, put the baby down in a safe place to sleep.
-If you are breastfeeding, have your partner stay up with you, breastfeed in a different position where you are confident you might not fall asleep, or feed the baby somewhere else.
+It is really important that you do not accidentally fall asleep with your baby on a sofa or armchair.
+If you think you might fall asleep on a sofa or armchair, put the baby down in a safe place to sleep.

 It is very much a personal choice so we would just advise you to read all the information on safer co-sleeping so you can make an informed decision.
 That way even if you decide not to co-sleep you can make your bed a safer place for your baby if you doze off accidentally.